Discrete-time, discrete-state multistate Markov models from the perspective of algebraic statistics: Discussion and future directions

 {\bf Acknowledgement.} This project was partially funded by the Seed Funding program of KU Leuven, the University of Helsinki, and Aalto University.
 F.M. was partially supported by the FWO grants G0F5921N (Odysseus), G023721N, and by the KU Leuven grant iBOF/23/064.

 {\bf Disclosure on the use of AI.} Generative AI tools were used in Section~\ref{sec:applications} for the purposes of quick and efficient data transformation and to assist in smaller coding tasks such as de-bugging or~safety~checks.
+They were also used throughout the paper to help polish the wording.

 { { {\bf Authors' addresses}}

 {Dario Gasbarra, University of Vaasa} {\tt dario.gasbarra@uwasa.fi} \\ {Kaie Kubjas, Aalto University} {\tt kaie.kubjas@aalto.fi} \\ {Sangita Kulathinal, University of Helsinki} {\tt sangita.kulathinal@helsinki.fi} \\ {Nataliia Kushnerchuk, Aalto University} {\tt nataliia.kushnerchuk@aalto.fi} \\ {Fatemeh Mohammadi, KU Leuven} {\tt fatemeh.mohammadi@kuleuven.be} \\ {Etienne Sebag, University of Helsinki} {\tt etienne.sebag@helsinki.fi}}